kaisenlinux/manpages-dev/category/NetworkSecurity/comgt.md

          Because this space ^ would terminate the let command group.

    Error reporting
        When  comgt  detects a script error, it immediately turns on verbose mode, generates a dump (see the dump command), reports the error in three lines and stops the execution.
-The first line reported is the command group being executed, the second one shows where the parser got and the third line reports the charac‐ ter position of the program counter, the error and the exit code.
+The first line reported is the command group being executed, the second one shows where the parser got and the third line reports the character position of the program counter, the error and the exit code.

        Here´s an example: